Volvo EX30 review – an impressive budget EV

 Volvo EX30 models, specs and alternatives

 The Volvo EX30 is the Swedish brand’s smallest car, and its entry-level EV.
-There’s no doubt that electric cars are still expensive, but automakers are very quickly racing to offer ever more affordable EVs to bring sustainable motoring to the masses.
-Although the Volvo EX30 is only available from launch in mid-range Plus and top-spec Ultra trims starting from under £35,000, an entry-level Core model will come later, costing a very reasonable £31,000.
+There’s no doubt that electric cars are still expensive, but carmakers are very quickly racing to offer ever more affordable EVs to bring sustainable motoring to the masses.
+The Volvo EX30 is available in entry-level Core trim from just under £33,000, while mid-range Plus and top-spec Ultra trims start from around £35,000 and £43,000 respectively.

-That means it undercuts most of the established EVs in its class, including the excellent Hyundai Kona Electric that starts from £35,000.
+That means it undercuts quite a few established EVs in its class, including the excellent Hyundai Kona Electric that starts from £35,000.
 The Volvo EX30 is based on many of the same underpinnings as the Smart #1, but the EX30 feels like the more polished vehicle.

 Despite being Volvo’s entry-level electric vehicle, the EX30 feels rather premium, and although the looks are subjective, we think its styling is attractive, too.